 Numerous African Americans have resided in Ohio.
 Today, African-American Ohioans continue to enhance Ohio's cultural and social landscape.

-Prior to becoming a state, very few African Americans resided in Ohio.
+Before Ohio became a state, very few African Americans resided in the Ohio country.
 In 1800, only 337 African Americans lived in the area.
 Most of these people were free, but undoubtedly, a small number of them were slaves.
-African Americans hovered near two percent of Ohio's total population throughout the first half of the nineteenth century.
+The numbers of African Americans in Ohio hovered near two percent of the state’s total population throughout the first half of the nineteenth century.
 By 1810, 1,890 blacks called Ohio home, increasing to 4,723 a decade later.
 By 1860, 36,700 African Americans resided in the state.
+Over the years they have made significant contributions to the state, such as their service in the factories during the First World War.

 Ohio's first constitution, the Ohio Constitution of 1803, outlawed slavery.
 This was a requirement of the Northwest Ordinance of 1787.
-Despite this legal protection, some black Ohioans were actually slaves.
-Slaveowners lived especially in southern Ohio.
-If a sheriff or some other law enforcement official accused the white man of violating the law, the slaveowner would simply transport his African American property across the Ohio River to the slaveholding state of Kentucky.
+Despite this legal protection, some African-American Ohioans were actually slaves.
+Slave owners lived especially in southern Ohio.
+If a sheriff or some other law enforcement official accused the owner of violating the law, the slave owner would simply transport his slave or slaves across the Ohio River to the slave-holding state of Kentucky.

-The vast majority of black Ohioans were free.
-Prior to statehood and the growth of cities, many of these people lived with Ohio's American Indian peoples.
-Most blacks in the state had run away from slave states in the South.
-Although slavery was banned in Ohio, slaveowners still had the right under the United States Constitution to retrieve their runaway property.
-Many African Americans hoped that whites, already fearful of American Indians, would not look for there.
-During the late 1700s and the early 1800s, many African Americans settled in Upper Sandusky, a home village of the Wyandot.
+The vast majority of African-American Ohioans were free.
+Prior to statehood and the growth of cities, many of these people lived with friendly American Indian tribes.
+Most African Americans in the state had run away from slave states in the South.
+Although slavery was banned in Ohio, slave owners still had the right under the United States Constitution to retrieve fugitive slaves.
+Many African Americans hoped that slave owners would not look for them among the American Indians who lived in Ohio.
+During the late 1700s and the early 1800s, some African Americans settled in Upper Sandusky, a village of the Wyandot tribe.